-Ogun: How Student Drowns While Running From Amotekun Corps During Protest
+Ogun: Student Drowns While Running From Amotekun Corps During Protest

-Ogun: How Student Drowns While Running From Amotekun Corps During Protest
+Ogun: Student Drowns While Running From Amotekun Corps During Protest

-A grave incident has happened in Ogun, as one student reportedly died and property was destroyed following a violent eruption at the Ilugun High School, Elega of Abeokuta, the state capital.
+A tragic incident occurred in Ogun state as a student reportedly died and property was destroyed during a violent clash at Ilugun High School, Elega, Abeokuta, the state capital.

-The violent incident was a result of the alleged illegal fee being collected by the teachers, and the trouble reportedly started on Friday, September 28.
+The incident was said to have started after students protested against an alleged illegal fee collected by teachers.
+The trouble reportedly began on Friday, September 28.

 Ogun student reportedly died while running away from Amotekun Corps during protest against alleged illegal fee my school management.

-Ogun student drown, dies during protest / Photo Credit: @DapoAbiodunCON
+Ogun student drown, dies during protest against alleged illegal fee collected by teachers.
+Photo Credit: @DapoAbiodunCON

 Source: Twitter

-Witnesses accounted that the emergence of the Amotekun corps made the students run in different directions so that the local security operatives would not apprehend them.
+Witnesses accounted that the arrival of the Amotekun corps made the students run in different directions so that the local security operatives would not apprehend them.

 During the process, some of the students were said to have jumped into the river near the school, in which one of them drowned and died.